 Today, AMA Supercross is undisputedly the top Supercross series in the world and draws elite rider talent from every corner of the globe.
 An international cadre of manufacturers targets their best equipment and development teams at these series in the quest for Championship titles.

 The AMA Supercross Championship is presented in the 450 SX class, which primarily features four-stroke 450cc technology.
 The 250 SX class, which showcases riders on four-stroke 250cc motorcycles, is split into U.S. eastern and western regional divisions, each awarding its own title.

 The AMA’s partner in professional road racing in America is MotoAmerica.

 Led in part by AMA Motorcycle Hall of Famer and national and world champion road racer Wayne Rainey and backed by a dedicated team of motorsports professionals, MotoAmerica is the best-funded, most-capable and most-talented road racing promoter in America.

-As the sanctioning body, the AMA staffs officials at each round of the professional series, manages the rule enforcement and appeal process, licenses riders, and awards champions an AMA National No. 1 plate.
+As the sanctioning body, the AMA staff officials at each round of the professional series, manages the rule enforcement and appeal process, licenses riders and awards champion an AMA National No. 1 plate.
 In addition, as the U.S. affiliate of the Fédération Internationale de Motocyclisme and a member of FIM North America, the AMA administers MotoAmerica’s FIM North America Continental Union sanction.

-MotoAmerica, with consultation of the AMA, is responsible for maintaining a competitive and commercially viable class structure, drafting the rules of competition and event procedures, selling series sponsorships, negotiating with tracks, processing crew and media credentials, and engaging with fans.
+MotoAmerica, with the consultation of the AMA, is responsible for maintaining a competitive and commercially viable class structure, drafting the rules of competition and event procedures, selling series sponsorships, negotiating with tracks, processing crew, and media credentials, and engaging with fans.